samsherrawal/AzurePostGreSQLHOL/module03/concepts-backup-restore.md

 During the geo-restore, the server configurations that can be changed include virtual network settings and the ability to remove geo-redundant backup from the restored server.
 Changing other server configurations--such as compute, storage, or pricing tier (Burstable, General Purpose, or Memory Optimized)--during geo-restore is not supported.

-For more information about performing a geo-restore, see the [how-to guide](how-to-restore-server-portal.md#perform-geo-restore).

-> [!IMPORTANT]
-> When the primary region is down, you can't create geo-redundant servers in the respective geo-paired region, because storage can't be provisioned in the primary region.
+Please Note When the primary region is down, you can't create geo-redundant servers in the respective geo-paired region, because storage can't be provisioned in the primary region.
 Before you can provision geo-redundant servers in the geo-paired region, you must wait for the primary region to be up.
 >
 > With the primary region down, you can still geo-restore the source server to the geo-paired region.
 Disable the geo-redundancy option in the **Compute + Storage** > **Configure Server** settings in the portal, and restore as a locally redundant server to help ensure business continuity.